 The last course at Massachusetts General Hospital, one of the top hospitals in the USA, was incredible.
 It has more than 1300 bed and more than 100 Operating rooms, I did my third course in trauma surgery department with Dr Kaafarani and his hard-working team.
 It was a busy daily schedule starting with in-patient round then spending long hours in Emergency room, Operating room and in the clinic.
 With a daily of many educational conferences, and weekly grand rounds where great visiting doctors came from all over USA.
 It was a great experience.

-It was a great experience; I made new friends and many connections there.
-I was able to socialise and attend social events especially at the weekends.
+It was a great experience!
+I made new friends and many connections there and was able to socialise and attend events especially at the weekends.
 I remember that I went with the lady (who I rented my room from) to her aunt’s 95th birthday party to celebrate with her family there.
 It was a great day.

 I’m really grateful for FQMS for its continued support and its generosity, without that I wouldn’t do my elective course.

-In August 2018, I went on my elective to the University of Jordan.
+In August 2018, Ali went on his elective to the University of Jordan.
 It focused on surgery in orthopaedics surgical department.

-It is wonderful to leave Gaza to see life in other places.
+“It’s wonderful to leave Gaza to see life in other places.
 I am 23 years old and I have never travelled.
-When I had the opportunity to go to this great institution I couldn’t refuse it.
-I am a student in the fifth year at the Islamic University of Gaza and that the possibilities in this department are limited.
+When I had the opportunity to go to this great institution, I couldn’t refuse it.
+I am a 5th year student at the Islamic University of Gaza.
+The possibilities to travel from Gaza are limited.

-It was a dream to travel to see the development potential in the Arab countries and thank God I lasted nearly a month at the University Hospital of Jordan in the bone section with consultants such as Dr Ajlouni, Dr Khanfar and Dr Hadidi.
+It was a dream to travel to see the development potential in the Arab countries.
+I thank God, I was at the University Hospital of Jordan nearly a month in the bone section with consultants such as Dr Ajlouni, Dr Khanfar and Dr Hadidi.

 It was a great opportunity to see how the health system outside the Gaza Strip, to complete my education with clinical skills in the orthopaedics department and be able meet other student from other countries and exchange knowledge with them.
 After working in the hospital, me and my colleagues used to visit the tourist attractions in Jordan.
 It was a lot of fun.